overbrowsing/pruner/tools/tile-calculator/README.md

 - Pixel Waste Results

 4. **Export Data**
 - You will be prompted to export pixel waste data to a CSV file.
-Choose 'y' to save to the [tile-calcualtor folder](/tools/tile-calculator/).
+Choose 'y' to save to the [tile-calculator folder](/tools/tile-calculator/).

 5. **Graphical Output**
 -	Optionally, you can view a graph showing the distribution of tiles and the associated pixel waste.
 Choose 'y' when prompted.